A radial scalar product for Kerr quasinormal modes: Limitations of direct integration and analytic continuation

 \section{Limitations of direct integration and analytic continuation}

 Direct integration, analytic continuation, and their application to monomial moments and confluent Heun polynomials are all subject to various caveats and limitations.
 Here, these facets are reviewed.
-At times, technical details are omitted for brevity, but particular attention is given to practical workarounds.
-While analytic continuation and direct integration are found to be complementary, analytic continuation is determined to be preferred.
+At times, technical details are omitted for brevity, but particular attention is given to practical workarounds. {While analytic continuation and direct integration are equivalent when their respective caveats are satisfied, they are otherwise found to be complementary.} Ultimately, analytic continuation is determined to be easier to use in practice.